christianpaterson/christianpaterson/README.md

   </p>
 </p>

 <p> Fun Fact!
-I am also getting my masters in Structural Engineering from Cal State Northridge...
-I code and think about building safety all day long :D<p>
+I often feel confused about what to do with my life :D<p>